drushadrusha/awesome-maps/readme.md

 - [Strava Heatmap](https://www.strava.com/heatmap) - Heatmap based on activity of Strava users.
 - [Wikimapia](https://wikimapia.org/) - Online editable map - you can describe any place on Earth.
 - [Google Earth Timelapse](https://earthengine.google.com/timelapse/) - Global, zoomable video that lets you see how the Earth has changed over the past 37 years.
-- [Coinmap](https://coinmap.org) - Crypto ATMs and merchants of the world.
 - [Map Stack by Stamen](http://mapstack.stamen.com) - Free and easy map design instrument.